Tutorial | Dataiku apps#

 You can also download the starter project from this website and import it as a zip file.

 This second project includes just one dataset: the transaction data from 2018.
-Its schema exactly matches the transaction data defined as an input to the application-as-recipe.
+Its schema exactly matches the transaction data defined as an input to the app-as-recipe.

-We can use the application-as-recipe just like any other visual recipe.
+You can use the app-as-recipe just like any other visual recipe.

-1. From the Flow, click + Recipe > Applications > Export transactions data.
+1. From the Flow, click + Add Item > Recipe > Applications > Export new transactions data.

 2. Under Inputs, click + Add, and select tx_2018.